Brankale/Nintendo-DS-Lite-colorspace/measurements/README.md

     - `name`: name of the meter used.
     - `type`: colorimeter / spectroradiometer / spectrophotometer
 - **measurements**
-   - `software name`: the software name used to make the measurements.
+   - `software name`: the software name used to make the measurements (e.g., HCFR).
    - `software version`: the version of the software used to make the measurements.
    - `screen warm-up`: yes / no
    - `no external light sources`: yes / no
    - `charger`: yes / no
    - `no screen protector / touchscreen`: yes / no
 - `notes`: any relevant info about the screen, the measurements etc.

+> [!IMPORTANT]
+> Always share your full measurement data in a readable format, along with the raw files (e.g., `.chc` files if you use HCFR).
+This ensures that others can review and verify your work.
+> If you only share the final results (such as shaders or LUTs) without the underlying data, your work cannot be reproduced or improved upon.

 # **Measurements Validation**